danielbodnar/awesome-stars/README.md

 ## others

+- [GeoWerkstatt/create-jira-release](https://github.com/GeoWerkstatt/create-jira-release) - Creates a new Jira release in your GitHub Actions workflow
+- [DanielBodnar/bashew](https://github.com/DanielBodnar/bashew) - bash script micro-framework - from small stand-alone script to complex projects with CI/CD and testing
+- [zero4994/docker-management-dashboard](https://github.com/zero4994/docker-management-dashboard) - A management dashboard for your local docker containers
+- [nfriend/ts-git](https://github.com/nfriend/ts-git) - A naïve implementation of git, written in TypeScript.
+Built to help me understand how git works under the hood.
+- [nektro/zig-inquirer](https://github.com/nektro/zig-inquirer) - A collection of utilities for prompting information from the user on the CLI
+- [dmbfm/gi](https://github.com/dmbfm/gi) - Simple program that generates .gitignore files based on the templates from https://github.com/toptal/gitignore.
+- [so-dang-cool/dt](https://github.com/so-dang-cool/dt) - dt - duct tape for your unix pipes
+- [ashuio/shavee](https://github.com/ashuio/shavee) - shavee is a Program to automatically decrypt and mount ZFS datasets using Yubikey HMAC as 2FA or any File on USB/SFTP/HTTPS drive with support for PAM to auto mount home directories.
+- [psy0rz/zfs_autobackup](https://github.com/psy0rz/zfs_autobackup) - ZFS autobackup is used to periodicly backup ZFS filesystems to other locations.
+Easy to use and very reliable.
 - [kubernetes-sigs/karpenter](https://github.com/kubernetes-sigs/karpenter) - Karpenter is a Kubernetes Node Autoscaler built for flexibility, performance, and simplicity.
 - [egoist/joycon](https://github.com/egoist/joycon) - Find and load config files with joy.
 - [ecosyste-ms/repos](https://github.com/ecosyste-ms/repos) - An open API service providing repository metadata for many open source software ecosystems.